 If you have questions about specific charges on your bill, you can contact our Customer Care Center by calling 311, (918) 596-2100, or sending an email to tulsa311@cityoftulsa.org.

-In most instances, there is no expansion in services.
-The increase in rates is to cover cost increases associated with providing the same level of service.
+The increase in rates is to cover cost increases associated with providing the same level of service in line with an increase in costs the City has incurred and expects to incur.

 The four utilities (Water, Sanitary Sewer, Stormwater and Trash/Recycling) are already provided without extra, unnecessary programs, so a reduction in services is not being considered.
 Trash and recycling services are provided with multiple ala carte options giving residents the opportunity to control their costs through the programs offered.
 Water and sanitary sewer services have to comply with EPA and Oklahoma Department of Environmental Quality (ODEQ) regulations.
 Tulsa’s robust water system has contributed to an Insurance Service Office (ISO) Class 1 rating for the Tulsa Fire Department and has reduced insurance rates for the community.
 And the stormwater program must comply with National Pollutant Discharge Elimination Systems (NPDES) permits, with Tulsa recently receiving a Class 1 national Flood Insurance Program ranking from FEMA, also resulting in reduced insurance rates for the community.